jtdoud/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 The next stage of the analysis examines the difference in mean steps per
 interval between weekends and weekdays.
-First I must convert the dates to
+First, convert the dates to
 a weekend/weekday factor using the new data with imputed values.